First English Civil War: 1643

 The events of 1642 showed the need to plan for a lengthy conflict.
 For the Royalists, this meant fortifying their new capital in Oxford, and connecting areas of support in England and Wales; Parliament focused on consolidating control of the areas they already held.
 Although peace talks were held, both parties continued to negotiate for Scottish and Irish support.
 Charles sought to end the war in Ireland, which would enable him to transfer troops from the Royal Irish Army to England.

-Fighting continued during the winter in Yorkshire, where the Royalist Duke of Newcastle tried to secure a landing place for an arms shipment from the Dutch Republic.
+Fighting continued during the winter in Yorkshire, where Royalist forces under the Marquess of Newcastle tried to secure a landing place for an arms shipment from the Dutch Republic.
 With insufficient troops to hold the entire area, his task was further complicated by Parliamentarian forces under Lord Fairfax and his son Thomas, which retained key towns like Hull and Leeds.
-Along with Henrietta Maria, the weapons convoy finally managed to land at Bridlington in late February; on 4 June she left York escorted by 5,000 cavalry, arriving in Oxford in mid-July.
+Along with Henrietta Maria, the weapons convoy finally managed to land at Bridlington in late February, and on 4 June she left York escorted by 5,000 cavalry, arriving in Oxford in mid-July.

 In the south-west, Royalist commander Sir Ralph Hopton secured Cornwall with victory at Braddock Down in January.
 In June, he advanced into Wiltshire, inflicting a serious defeat on Waller's 'Army of the Southern Association' at Roundway Down on 13 July.
 Arguably the most comprehensive Royalist victory of the war, it isolated Parliament's garrisons in the west and Prince Rupert stormed Bristol on 26 July.
 This gave the Royalists control of the second largest city in Britain and landing point for reinforcements from Ireland.